 Glasgow Caledonian New York College was awarded $84,696 funding from the CARES Act.
 Half of that, $42,348 is specifically designated as emergency financial aid grants to students.
 The college will distribute those funds to eligible students who have incurred expenses associated with the disruption of their education due to coronavirus.

 The U.S. Department of Education has given colleges and universities discretion to determine how this emergency assistance will be disbursed to eligible students.
 In accordance with the directive from the Secretary of the Department of Education, institutions are to prioritize funding for those students with the greatest need, while distributing grants as widely as possible for maximum impact.
 In accordance with federal requirements, only students who are Title IV eligible (those who are eligible for federal student financial aid) based on their 2021-2022 Free Application for Federal Student Aid (FAFSA) have an opportunity to receive a grant.
 Grants cannot be awarded to non-Title IV eligible students, international students, Deferred Action for Childhood Arrivals (DACA) students, students who do not meet satisfactory academic progress, or students enrolled in a fully online program on March 13, 2020.

-The emergency financial aid grant will be awarded using the following method:
+The emergency financial aid grant was awarded using the following method:

-- CARES-1: $7,712 will be disbursed to eligible students based on financial need using information from the 2021-2022 FAFSA.
-A sliding scale based on expected family contribution (EFC) and number of credits enrolled in during the Winter 2021 term will be used to determine the amount awarded to each eligible student.
+- CARES-1: $53,848 was disbursed to eligible students based on financial need using information from the 2021-2022 FAFSA.
+A sliding scale based on expected family contribution (EFC) and number of credits enrolled in during the Winter 2021, Spring 2021, or Fall 2022 terms was used to determine the amount awarded to each eligible student.